gavinyork/zephyr3d/doc/markdown/scene.drawcontext.renderpass.md

 ## DrawContext.renderPass property

-The render pass to which the current drawing task belongs
+The render pass to which this drawing task belongs.

 **Signature:**